 invoice_timing are set to Once when job is completed.

-charge_group: This like a bill which contains a list of charges as well as discount and tax applied however in the case of
+charge_group: is a bill which contains a list of charges, as well as discount and tax applied, however, in case of

-Invoices are meant for customers and may or may not be based off existing jobs for the customers.
+Invoices are meant for customers and may or may not be based on existing jobs for the customers.
 The

-balance field starts out the same and reduces as payments are received/recorded from the customer.
+balance field starts out once the job was invoiced.It decreases as payments are received from the customer.

-Schedules are basically to-dos which can be assigned to team members and have a
+Schedules are to-dos that can be assigned to team members and have a

-job: This is the job that this schedule/visit is attached to.
+job: is the job that this schedule/visit is attached to.

 charges.
 Each of them takes one of the charges from the job the schedule is attached to and has a different

-service_charge: This is a special kind of charge with a special kind of which there are only two, Weekly Service and Monthly Service.
-They are used when the job has a
+service_charge: Weekly Service and Monthly Service.
+They are used when the job has a visit

-Reminders are invoice reminders created for jobs which have the billing timing set to recur monthly.
+Reminders are invoice reminders created for jobs that are set to be billed monthly (recurring payment).

-Time_entries are simply entries of time spent on work.
+Time_entries saves the information of time spent on the job.
 They have duration values in different fields for easy formatting and a

-user field containing the team member who spent said time.
-They can be attached to a job or not in which case the
+user field containing the team member who performs the job.
+They can be attached to a job, otherwise the

 Charge_groups are simply groups of